Tartar-san/ai_summer_weekend_workshop/readme.md

 ### Extracting actors in-scene presence timestamps using CNN embeddings workshop

-This repository contains the project for participants of [**AI Summer Weekend**](https://www.facebook.com/events/1841279602835641/) summer weekend.
+This repository contains the project for participants of [**AI Summer Weekend**](https://www.facebook.com/events/1841279602835641/).
 The goal to create an intuition how to drive AI projects and give practical experience of creating computer vision system using open libraries and existing state of the art approaches